Open-Sorcerer/dripcaster/README.md

 ### Future Features

 - Developing a mobile app for a better user experience.
-- Implementing social features like commenting, rating, and sharing of digital assets on top of Farcaster.
+- Implementing actions like commenting, rating, and sharing of digital assets on top of Farcaster.